kuds/alpha-racer/README.md

 ### Chapter 1 - Setting up Raspberry PI

 #### Chapter 1.1 - PWM
-PWM is a technique used in electronic circuits to control the amount of power delivered to a load, such as a motor, LED or speaker.
+PWM is a technique used in electronic circuits to control the amount of power delivered to a load, such as a motor, LED, or speaker.

 In PWM, the signal switches between a high and low state at a fixed frequency, and the duration of the high state (known as the duty cycle) is varied to control the amount of power delivered to the load.
 By rapidly turning the signal on and off, the load sees an average voltage or current that can be precisely controlled by adjusting the duty cycle.